GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *  :doc:`grdinfo` adds option **-D** to determine the regions of all the smaller-size grid tiles required to cover the larger area.
 It also take a new argument **-Ii** for reporting the exact region of an img grid.
-   Finally, we now report area-weighted statistics for geographic grids and have added **-Lp** for mode (maximum-likelihood) estimate of location and scale.
+   Finally, we now report area-weighted statistics for geographic grids, added **-Lp** for mode (maximum-likelihood) estimate of location and scale, and **-La** for requesting all of the statistical estimates.

 *  :doc:`grdmath` has a new operators **TRIM**, which will set all grid values that fall in the specified tails of the data distribution to NaN, and **NODE**,